aaronparker/aaronparker.github.io/_posts/2012-10-28-app-v-5-powershell-one-liners-adding-and-publishing-app-v-server-packages.md

 ---
 <img class="alignright size-full wp-image-2873" style="margin-left: 5px; margin-right: 5px;" title="AppV-PowerShell-Logo" src="http://stealthpuppy.com/wp-content/uploads/2012/10/AppV-PowerShell-Logo.png" alt="" width="128" height="128" />App-V 5.0 is PowerShell driven, which means opportunity for automating and scripting tasks that might have to be completed manually or might have been a challenge to script previously.

 Using PowerShell to drive the App-V Management Server opens up plenty of great scenarios.
-Here&#8217;s how to use PowerShell to import a package (from a UNC path), publish it and grant access to a domain group, all on one line.
+Here's how to use PowerShell to import a package (from a UNC path), publish it and grant access to a domain group, all on one line.

 [code language=&#8221;ps&#8221;]Import-AppvServerPackage -PackagePath "\\Server\Packages\MozillaFirefox16_pkg\MozillaFirefox16.appv" | Publish-AppvServerPackage -Verbose | Grant-AppvServerPackage -Groups "lab\Domain Users" -Verbose[/code]